23W-GBAC/Enechukwu_Blogs/Automation_0.1.md

 # Dec 23: Week_1: Introduction to my automation script and how to run it:

-My blog will be divided into four parts and I will be adding a link to the next automation blog at the end of each blog.
-Please, feel free to contribute to my blog, by doing so, we can improve the script and share ideas on how to make it better.
-Also let me know if you encounter any problems while running the script.

-My first blog provides an introduction to my script and how to run it properly.
-Its important to note that the language used to run the script is python.

-# INTRODUCTION:
 Have you ever wondered how much of your computer's processing power is being used or how quickly it's communicating with the internet while gaming?
 These are crucial questions a gamer should always ask, especially gamers that play games like Call of duty and other games that require a stable internet connection and peek perfomance.

 My Python script provides a straight forward answer to these questions.
 Its important to note that this script can also be used by non-gamers that need constant information regarding their computer performance and internet speed.
 So!, lets get right into it.

+Its important to know that my blog will be divided into four parts and I will be adding a link to the next automation blog at the end of each blog.
+Please, feel free to contribute to my blog, by doing so, we can improve the script and share ideas on how to make it better.
+Also let me know if you encounter any problems while running the script.

+My first blog provides an introduction to my script and how to run it properly.
+Its important to note that the language used to run the script is python.

 # FULL AUTOMATION SCRIPT:
 **Note:** Please do not run the script until you have read how to run it.